au-ts/multikernel-manifest/README.md

 This is a manifest containing git submodules describing the current working commits of the seL4 multikernel work.

+> [!IMPORTANT]
+> This work is undergoing active development and potentially breaking changes
+> but is at the point where you can experiment with building Microkit systems
+> using the mulitkernel.

 ## Running / Building

 ```sh